 In the previous point, we have just explained how Global Mechanics understands the wave-particle duality of light and the topics regarding the double-slit experiment and the photoelectric effect.
 It is worth repeating that a wave created by torsion advancing through a single filament should not produce diffraction nor pass through two slits.
 However, the filaments make up part of the global aether, and a collection of them configures a photon.

 When the electron disappears due to the change in orbital level, it will affect many filaments of global aether until it reappears in another level.

-Likewise, the results of all the forces will spread the impulse through the elastocytes up to certain extend, in the direction of movement for each reticule of the global aether.
+Likewise, the results of all the forces will spread the impulse through the elastocytes up to certain extent, in the direction of movement for each reticule of the global aether.
 This characteristic or property of light waves and photons would explain the wavelike behavior of light in the Young experiment or the double-slit experiment.

 A different problem from that of the wave-particle duality of light, or photons, is the double-slit experiment with electrons –but we will try to explain this topic when describing what electrons are and how they move.

 An encouraging example is to see in Wikipedia how Quantum Theory resolves the paradox of the Young experiment or double-slit experiment when emitting photons one by one.
-They propose that the probability functions of finding a particle in a specific point interfere with each other.
+They propose that the probability functions of finding a particle at a specific point interfere with each other.
 Never mind that the functions represent waves of which they are not aware, but only in the world of Quantum Theory would it be possible for a mathematical function to have a real effect.
 Pardon us; this also occurs in the world of the Theory of Relativity, along with the concept of gravity as a geometric effect in space-time.

 The second reason is that the logical justification is often glaringly absent, thereby leaving a clear gap for physical theories such as Global Mechanics.